Blazed grating: Littrow configuration

 For the Littrow configuration, this becomes $2 d \sin{\theta_B} = m \lambda$.
 By solving for $\theta_B$ the blaze angle can be calculated for arbitrary combinations of diffraction order, wavelength and line spacing:

+In a near-Littrow configuration, or another geometry that illuminates grating grooves with a facet angle $\theta_B$, the Fraunhofer diffraction equation yields $\beta = 2 \theta_B - \alpha$, similar to specular reflection from a tilted surface.

 Blazed transmission grating

 Blazed gratings can also be realized as transmission gratings.
 In this case the blaze angle is chosen such that the angle of the desired diffraction order coincides with the angle of the beam refracted at the grating material.

 Echelle grating

 A special form of a blazed grating is the echelle grating.
 It is characterized by particularly large blaze angle (>45°).
 Therefore, the light hits the short legs of the triangular grating lines instead of the long legs.
 Echelle gratings are mostly manufactured with larger line spacing but are optimized for higher diffraction orders.

 Echelle gratings are useful in planet-finding astronomy, and are used on the successful HARPS and PARAS (PRL Advanced Radial-velocity All-sky Search) spectrograph.